okdewit/asana-sdk/README.md

 # asana-sdk

-A Rust SDK for the Asana Rest API
+A Rust Asana SDK, for the Asana Rest API

 This crate uses a `model!` macro to define flexible model Structs, which can be used to deserialize entities, select include fields and embed relationships from the Asana API.